MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/BPA-self-help-6.md

 audience: Application User
 ---

-# Business performance analytics self help error
+# Business performance analytics self help error - Missing budget data

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
-For more information about how to participate
-> in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.
+For more information about how to participate in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.

-## Missing Budget data: Error Code: ERR00006  [Type: Warning]
+## Missing budget data: Error Code: ERR00006  [Type: Warning]

-Description: Error Code ERR00006 appears in the BPA_SelfHelp_Log table when there is no budget created in D365 Finance.
+ERR00006 occurs in the BPA_SelfHelp_Log table when there is no budget created in Dynamics 365 Finance.
 This leads to the lack of budget data available for reports.

 Sample Record:
 BudgetFact is empty due to one or more missing inputs ['mserp_budgettransactionlinebientity', 'mserp_budgettransactionheaderbientity']

-Resolution Steps:
+>[!NOTE]

-Please be aware that this information is provided for your knowledge only.
-There is no need for you to take any action in response to this matter.
-This warning indicates the absence of a budget in your system, which consequently leads to a lack of budget data for your reports.
-However, it's not necessarily an issue that requires immediate attention.
-Simply consider this information as part of your understanding of your system's data situation.
+>This information is provided for your awareness only and no action is required.

+This warning indicates the absence of a budget in your system, which leads to a lack of budget data for your reports.
+It's not an issue that requires immediate attention.
+Consider this information as part of your overall financial data assessment.